COLLECTING SPECIMEN SHELLS

 We also collect, so as collectors we usually want to compare images side by side, i.e. to get a quick overview of a whole seashell family or maybe a range of related items.
 Here is where we find using the right book makes life a lot easier: It will present you with many options, so you can find IDs very quickly.
 You can compare your shell instantly against images of close matches on a page.
 You can see immediately where your species might fit in the range of colour forms, subspecies or local ranges.
 Particularly if you are a collector of Cowries, the right Seashell Book will save you a lot of time.

-Most collectors will use a few well-chosen books - but those they'll use constantly.
-Depending on what they collect (i.e. Cowries), they will usually have at least one General Shell Book (i.e. the Encyclopedia Of Gastropods) to see what else lives in a articular location - and a book or two just on Cowries / Cypraeidae to help identify their shells and the range of subspecies and varieties, so they can track those they are still missing online.
-Once you can find the right scientific name in the book, it's very easy to find out more about any species (or its forms and varieties) on the internet.
-To have both internet and good books available is ideal.
+Most collectors will use only a few well-chosen books - but those they'll use constantly.
+Depending on what you collect, you would have at least one General Shell Book (i.e. the Encyclopedia Of Gastropods) to see what's out there in any particular location - and at least a book or two just on your special collecting interest - to help you identify specimens, their range of subspecies and varieties - and to track down more info on those you are still missing on the net.

 Scientific Seashell Data (Labels):

 Specimen Seashells have data tags or information labels.
 The info should include: